Gastro & Mast Cell: Connections

 This page is dedicated to research and information about these challenges.

-Gastro symptoms often begin as a result of mast cell reactions and/or histamine intolerance to foods and food additives in childhood.
-Symptoms may be mild to severe, causing bloating, rashes, diarrhea, constipation and mood and behavioral issues .
 Over time, this reactivity causes damage to the gut that then contributes to inflammation in the rest of the body.
-Other GI complications are related to motility and unstable tissues in the internal organs.
-More below.
+Other GI complications related to motility, vascular compression and unstable tissues in the internal organs all struggle to reach balance without MCAS intervention.

 Untreated mast cell disorders lead to global complications in the body.
 If you suspect a mast cell complication in yourself or your child, seek out an EDS aware immunologist immediately and advocate for thorough testing and careful review of your FULL history, including all of the other systems that can indicate provoked mast cell involvement.